Camping in Redwood National Park

 Jedediah Smith Campground

-On the banks of the Smith River, you’ll enjoy seasonal campfire programs, hiking, swimming, fishing, and more during your trip to the redwoods.
+On the banks of the Smith River, you’ll enjoy seasonal campfire programs, hiking, swimming, fishing, and more during your trip to the Redwoods.
 This campground is open all year and offers 86 sites for RVs or tent camping.

 Sites do not include any hook-ups.